alyulina/slurm/README.md

-Some scripts used to submit jobs.
+Some scripts used to submit jobs on the cluster.